 - Be patient and let your child learn by doing

-- Set simple rules and safety boundaries
+- Set simple safety rules

 Lovevery Play Gym and Sensory Strands Bundle